 “Maybe,” Andy said, “We are Dangers caterpillars, and she is here to eat us.”

 The world needs to take many steps up, Red proclaimed.

 “Once people engage in Poetry, they will find that it makes you feel good,” Andy proclaimed.
 “They can teach themselves.
-There are libraries, the internet, amazon.com to learn from.
+There are libraries, the internet, and amazon.com to learn from.
 Poets can educate themselves, educate politicians and teachers, furthermore can listen to history.”

 Boet added, “New schools of literature, to regain touch to these literary arts.
 This would matter grand and great.”

 Poets need to forge themselves and their poetry self-hood, Red proclaimed, Poets should grow despite restrictions.
 To survive suppression.
-No paper and pen, use memory, sing along, turn it into a song.
+No paper and pen, use memory, sing along, and turn it into a song.
 Be like Paul Celan, a Jewish Poet who endured the death camps, wrote, “Only one thing remained reachable, close and secure amid all losses: language.
 Yes, language.
 In spite of everything, it remained secure against loss.”